CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ## Image Compatibilty, Issues and Limitations.

 Always use a Progressive encoded JPG for your cover image.
 Progressive encoded JPG images are identifed by the segment marker "FFC2" (Start of Frame 2/Progressive DCT).
-This program (using libjpeg-turbo libray) will re-encode your image if the format is not Progressive.
+This program (using the libjpeg-turbo library) will re-encode your image if the format is not Progressive.

 X/Twitter uses this method for encoding JPG images posted on it's platform.